corsairmarks/combined_silfae_revisited/mod/README.md

 ## Known Issues

 This mod overwrites the corresponding species class added by "Silfae's city sets updated" so that it will not be available for use.
-Instead, the original species class from Silfae (with localisation) is used.
 Expect to see one line in error.log like this:

 ```
 [23:27:00][game_singleobjectdatabase.h:165]: Object with key: Silfae-Xirmian already exists, using the one at  file: common/species_classes/zz_silfae_cities_xirmian_exclude.txt line: 2